mmlynarik/pokedex/README.md

 ## How to run

 ### 1. Run dockerized application
 Ensure `docker` command is installed on the system.
-Then run
+Then run `docker-compose` command, which will spin up django app and postgres containers.
 ```
 docker-compose up
 ```